Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 # Milestone Full-Stack Framework Project

-The following project was my attempt to create a book recommendation website for users who are trying watch less television.
-To help with this the recommendations are based on the viewing habits of the visitors.
-Each film is suggested and added to the site by a user, as are the respective recommendations for each film.
+The following project was my attempt to create a fitness and nutrion website for users who are trying to get into better shape.
+User can buy either nutrtion or exercise plans and view the purchased product in their profile page in the form of an instructional video.
+A standard user can register a profile, purchase and view products, and track their order history.
+The superuser can add, edit, and delete the products through the Django admin portal.
 This site currently makes use of HTML, CSS, Python, Jinja, and Javascript.
-It also relies on Heroku for deployment and MongoDB for data storage.

-Test Account -> User: guest / Pass: code-tester

-SuperUser Account -> User: superuser / Pass: admin
+Test Standard Account -> User: guest / Pass: code-tester SuperUser Account -> User: superuser / Pass: admin

 [View live project](https://fitlyfe.herokuapp.com/)

 # UX

-My goal was to create a website that would allow users interested in reading more to find books based on their existing movie viewing habits.
-Specifically my goals were to:
-- Allow unregistered users to search for films and view their respective book recommendations.
-- Allow registered users to add films and recommendations to the site database.
-    - Only allow the admin and the user who created the film/recommendation to update or delete them from the database.
-[The admin login is username: admin / password: bookmark]
+(NEED)

 ## User Stories

 -   #### First Time User Goals

-    1. As a First Time User, I want to easily locate different films, either by title or genre.
+    1. As a First Time User, I
-    2. As a First Time User, I want to easily find the recommendations for the films.
-    3. As a First Time User, I would like the option to register for an account.

 -   #### Returning User Goals

-    1. As a Returning User, I want to be able to login to my account.
+    1. As a Returning User, I
-    2. As a Returning User, I would like to add films to the site so that others might offer reading suggestions based on my preferences.
-    3. As a Returning User, I would like to be able to upload my own book suggestions for certain films.
-        - I would also like to be able to alter or delete any recommendations I may have made.

 # Wireframes:
 <img src="http://moviewatchlist.weebly.com/uploads/8/6/4/2/86429426/wireframes_orig.png">

 # Database Schema:
-MongoDB is used to store the data pertaining to this site.
-The relationship between the different databases can be seen below.
+The relationship between the models can be seen below:

 <img src="static/img/db_schema.png">